Pregnant Carrie Underwood Reveals She Suffered 3 Miscarriages in Last 2 Years: 'I Got Mad'

 She said, “He heard me.”

-In the cover story for Redbook‘s September issue, Underwood talked about her tough 2017.
+“We always talk about adoption and about doing it when our child or children are a little older,” she added.
+“In the meantime, we’re lucky to be a part of organizations that help kids, because our focus right now in our lives is helping as many kids as possible.”

+RELATED: Carrie Underwood Is Getting a Star on the Hollywood Walk of Fame

-In November 2017, she tripped on the steps outside her Nashville home as she was taking her dogs out.
-The injuries Underwood suffered led her to receive 40-50 stitches in her face and surgery on her broken wrist.
+She also got candid about her tough 2017, which included a rough fall last November.
+Underwood tripped on the steps outside her Nashville home as she was taking her dogs out, suffering injuries that led to 40-50 stitches in her face and surgery on her broken wrist.

 “It was … a very soul-searching year for me,” Underwood recalled to Redbook.
 “There were some personal things that happened.
 And I had the accident and all of that to get through … and just life.
 Life is full of ups and downs, and I might have had a few more downs than ups last year.”